-This should help you with how to sing high with chest voice.
+This should help you with how to sing high with a chest voice.
 Sometimes you want a certain vocal tone or need to project further.
 This can take a while to practice, but the exercise also distracts you from stressing about the scary note.
 Additionally, the effort you put into imagining you’re going down the notes will mean less mental effort going into performance anxiety.

 Enunciation is always important for singers, but in a situation where you want to learn to sing higher for a song, the effort going into hitting a certain phrase just right may distract you from really enunciating the lyrics properly.
-Also, enunciating and getting really comfortable with the lines bring confidence and nuance to your performance.
+Also, enunciating and getting comfortable with the lines bring confidence and nuance to your performance.

-Try speaking through the words to a passage, projecting your voice as you chew them over.
-Then try singing them all at one mid-low pitch, try again a tone above where you started.
+Try speaking through the words of a passage, projecting your voice as you chew them over.
+Then try singing them all at one mid-low pitch, and try again a tone above where you started.
 Work your way up to, or near to, the highest note of the phrase (worth saying that if it’s uncomfortable at all, do not keep working your way up – this will strain your voice).